dbarzin/mercator/docs/queries.md

 WITH logical_servers, applications
 ```

 Inventory of SSL/TLS certificates with their expiry date and the servers/applications on which they are deployed.
-Useful for anticipating renewals.
+Useful for expecting renewals.

 ---